pingcap/docs-cn/troubleshoot-tidb-cluster.md

 ## TiDB panic

-Please provide the panic log and [create an issue](https://github.com/pingcap/tidb/issues/new/choose).
+Please provide the panic log and you can [report a bug](/support.md).

 ## The connection is rejected